iamfriedbean/beanscan/README.md

 Would like to thank the Open Source community for non stop research and continuously developing great tools.
 Special thanks to
 ProjectDiscovery.io, @tomnomnom, @hakluke, @jhaddix, Portswigger, Pentesterlab, Intigriti, Sensepost, OWASP.org, SANS.org, AssetNote, Seclist and many more.

+## Disclaimer

+Use of this tool for  penetration testing (or other forms of security testing) must only be conducted as defined by the rules of engagement agreed upon by both parties.

+Make sure you have the authority to conduct test based on defined activities without the need for additional permissions.

+This is provided AS-IS without warranty of any kind, therefore Use with caution.
+You are responsible and accountable for your actions.

+Developer(s) assume no liability and are not responsible/nor accountable for any misuse or damage.
+In no event shall the developer(s) be liable for any claim, damages or other liability arising from, out of or in connection with the use of this application.
+Use at your own risk.